Read and review a certain number of books within two months period and receive the prizes.

 Click here to scroll down to forum posts

 Thank you to the lovely Elle for the beautiful red Awardicon and to Gaby for the awesome golden book trophy!

 Forum is originally created by Fran 🏅🇬🇧🇬🇧🏅 who handed it over to me in order to take a good care of it while she's been away .

 As we all know, reading makes us better writers.
 But, if you’re anything like me, you may need a target or two to encourage you to get your head down and read, or indeed, write.
 This is where The Monthly Reading Challenge comes in!
 The object of the challenges is to set yourself reading targets for the month ahead and generally feel good when you finally hit your goal!

-This is monthly challenge where you post your reading goals 1st day of the month and finish them by the 11:59 pm last day of that month.
-If you are interested in monthly prizes you need to read and provide somewhat constructive review for 3 or less books per month.
+This is a bi-monthly challenge where you post your reading goals 1st day of one month and finish them by the 11:59 pm last day of the second month.
+If you are interested in the prizes you need to read and provide somewhat constructive review for 5 or less books in two months period.
 Well, you can read more than that if you want to, I won't stop you .
-I thought that 3 books is more than enough, considering everyone's real life/on site schedule.
-Every month I will highlight a book by famous author which you can include in your reading goal (if you want to).
-To see highlighted book for this month, scroll down the forum page.
-This is optional for everyone, you can still choose to read whatever books you want, but if you read and review spotlighted book, plus the other two of your choice in that month, you will receive 2,000 GPs for THAT book review.
+I thought that 5 books is more than enough, considering everyone's real life/on site schedule.
+Every new round I will highlight a book by famous author which you can include in your reading goal (if you want to).
+To see the highlighted book for this round, scroll down the forum page.
+This is optional for everyone, you can still choose to read whatever books you want, but if you read and review spotlighted book you will receive 2,000 GPs for THAT book review.